SubhamSaha0/VideoStreaming/README.md

 *Created for hands-on practice and experimentation.*

-# 🎬 Netflix-Clone — React + Firebase
+# 🎬 Netflix-Clone — React + Firebase + TMDB API

-Netflix-Clone is a modern, responsive web application that replicates the core UI and functionality of Netflix.
-Built as a demonstration project, it features user authentication, dynamic movie browsing, and a sleek, engaging interface.
+Netflix-Clone is a modern, responsive web application that replicates the core UI and movie browsing experience of Netflix.
+Built as a demonstration project, it features user authentication, dynamic movie lists powered by The Movie Database (TMDB) API, and a sleek, engaging interface.
 Perfect for showcasing modern React and Firebase integration.

 ## 🚀 Live Demo